PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/Python for MATLAB Programmers.md

 to extract the best of each.
 Let's look at a few more differences that you'll eventually want to consider.

--   One major difference between MATLAB and Python is in their respective licensing models.
+-   One major difference between MATLAB and Python is their respective licensing models.
 MATLAB is commercial software and can be obtained only by paying a license fee.
 Python is copyrighted but is open source and free for both personal and commercial use.

+    Be aware that commercial licensing carries costs and risks other than a purchase price.
+Your organization will need to manage its licenses and renew them each year.
+An expired license can bring down a production system, so license management is important.
+Furthermore, The MathWorks, like many vendors, enforces their licenses through software called a *license manager* that is additional software you will need to install and maintain.
+    With this added complexity comes operational risk; any component that fails can harm or take down a production system.

+    Lastly, hard-core developers tend to want their software on multiple systems.
+But many vendors, The MathWorks included, restrict you to a small set of installations per license.
+For example, a standalone MATLAB license will allow you to install on four systems, nothing more.

+    Millions of developers, including the authors of this article, accept and deal with these license limitations.
+But you should be aware of them.

 -   As already mentioned, MATLAB installs as a complete programming environment.
     But Python is a component of a larger ecosystem.
 Python can be used for